 Blueberry Donut Holes

 In a medium bowl, whisk together flour, baking powder, nutmeg and salt.
 Set aside.

-In a large bowl, mix sugar, eggs, melted butter, milk and vanilla extract until well combined.
+In a large bowl, beat sugar, eggs, melted butter, milk and vanilla extract until well combined.

-Stir in flour mixture just until combined.
-Do not over mix!
+Add flour mixture and mix just until combined.
+Do not over mix.
 A few lumps are okay.